 If a UHR non-AP MLD operates in the EMLSR mode and is associated to a UHR AP MLD, then:

-The UHR AP MLD shall include an intermediate FCS in the ICF on an eMLSR link, if needed by the non-AP MLD.
+(#2164, 3108)An AP affiliated with the UHR AP MLD shall include an intermediate FCS in the ICF addressed to a STA affiliated with the non-AP MLD on the (#872, 3107)EMLSR link, if needed by the non-AP MLD.

 The AP affiliated with the AP MLD shall set the length of the Padding field of the ICF based on the rules defined in 37.20 (Padding for an ICF) when the intermediate FCS field is present),.

+(#2504, 3668) If a non-AP STA in the EMLSR link as the TXOP responder performs the frame exchanges in a TXOP under any of the following conditions

+being in the NPCA primary channel,

+being in HC mode,

+being in the DSO subband,

+then, the non-AP MLD with which the non-AP STA is affiliated is treated as if, in the TXOP, the EMLSR Transition Delay field has its value same as the maximum value of the following fields

+the NPCA Switch Back Delay field if the TXOP responder switches back to the primary channel,

+the DPS Transition Delay field if the TXOP responder switches back to LC mode,

+the DSO Switchback Delay field if the TXOP responder switches back to the primary channel from the DSO subband,

+the EMLSR Transition Delay field.